Skip to content

 Calling Strategies

-To call a strategy, you compose a strategy context with the appropriate flamingo.Context, action and payload, then invoke it through the registry:
+To call a strategy, you compose a strategy context with the appropriate flamingo.Context, full action, and payload, then invoke it through the router:

 ctx := strategies.NewContext(flamigoCtx, "app::foo:bar", `{"foo": "bar"}`)